What is Teeth Whitening?

 The KOR Whitening System:

-KOR Whitening System is the most thorough and comprehensive approach to get a person’s smile as white as possible with minimal sensitivity and as permanent as possible.
-Sensitivity is a huge side effect of whitening, and the Deep Bleaching process has very little to none, and the amount of touch-ups required is very little, too.
+KOR Whitening System is the most thorough and comprehensive approach to get a person’s smile as white as possible.
+Sensitivity is a huge side effect of whitening, and the Deep Bleaching process has very little to no tooth sensitivity.
+The amount of touch-ups required is very little.
 The idea behind the process is that the gels get “deep” within the enamel of the tooth.
 For Deep Bleaching, this varies based upon the darkness of the teeth.
 The “average” person needs 2 weeks.

 Teeth Whitening Options